bennyyclo/Cytofin/README.md

 2. Once unpacked, go inside the cytofin folder and initiate the R environment.

-3. Install the Cytofin package using the following command:
+3. Install the Cytofin package using the following R commands:

 ```
 library(devtools)